Remote Safety Audits: A Practical Approach to Verifying Contractor Program Implementation

 What Remote Safety Audits Actually Evaluate

+A well-designed remote safety audit is not a checklist exercise.
 It is a structured review of how a contractor’s safety program is implemented and maintained over time.

 FIRST, VERIFY’s remote audit service focuses on documented evidence, including: